Image by sasun bughdaryan from iStock

 • How do you typically approach decision-making in your professional role, and in what ways could you incorporate the principles of decision intelligence to enhance your decision-making process?

-• Have you observed instances where excessive complexity in your organization resulted from poor decision-making?
+• Have you observed instances where excessive organizational complexity resulted from poor decision-making?
 How can IT architects address this, and what role can they play in simplifying decision-making processes?

 • Reflect on a recent significant decision you made.
 Were you aware of the resources you were committing and the opportunities you were preceding?
 How could you have evaluated these factors more effectively?